4 Strategies to Relieve Osteoarthritis Pain

 Lastly, relaxation, meditation, and breathing techniques can help rid your mind of negative thoughts and have a positive impact on pain management.
 Acupuncture may also be beneficial.

 If you have questions about osteoarthritis or how it is treated, talk to your pharmacist.
-They can provide expert advice and help you enjoy a better quality of life.
+They can provide advice and help you enjoy a better quality of life.

 The information contained herein is provided for informational purposes only and is not intended to provide complete information on the subject matter or to replace the advice of a health professional.
 This information does not constitute medical consultation, diagnosis or opinion and should not be interpreted as such.
 Please consult your health care provider if you have any questions about your health, medications or treatment.